ELF-Lab/OjibweMorph/Spreadsheets/README.md

 - _d-deletion:_ Only stem change is "zanagad", where "d" is deleted when the suffix complex starts with a consonant.

-- _W-deletion:_ Delete word-final "w" (occurs with neutral, positive 3sg in the VII Class 2)
+- _W-deletion:_ Delete word-final "w1" (occurs with neutral, positive 3sg in the VII Class 2)

 ### NOTES/ISSUES